ashley-cui/coordinatefinder/README.md

 To run the program, simply run the following command in the main project directory:
 ```
+$ javac pkg/Tree.java
-$ ./scripts/run-program.sh
+$ java pkg/Tree
 ```
-This script will compile and run the code, and then prompt the user for each of three things:
+This will compile and run the code, and then prompt the user for each of three things:
 1. The latitude of the query
 2. The longitude of the query